|MA (Master of Arts in Social Sciences (Contemporary Asian and Middle Eastern Studies))

 A motivation letter must be added to your application.

 The motivation letter is written in English and in free form.
 Its length is between 2500 and 3500 characters, with spaces.
 The motivation letter is to specify candidate’s motivation to study in the programme.

 The motivation letter may focus on the following questions:

-• How is the candidate’s previous studies and work experience related to topics covered in the curriculum?
+• How are the candidate’s previous studies and work experience related to topics covered in the curriculum?